OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

           'openmdao.drivers': ['MyDriver = mydriver:MyDriver']
         }

+**openmdao_metadata**
+    This is openmdao-specific metadata, supplied as a dict.
+At this time, there are no standards defining what metadata will be required, if any, within the openmdao_metadata dictionary, but you can also add custom metadata here.

 With the ``simple_adder`` directory structure shown above and the ``setup.py`` file shown, we can now build our egg.
 From the ``simple_adder`` directory, typing